Deadline Extended: Date Due: Thursday, December 23, 2021

 - Advancement of public understanding

-Notifications of awards will be sent out by the end of March 2021.If you would like to receive any updates to this funding call, please email email@example.com with your name, contact information, and the subject “Updates to CHM Grants 2020-21.”
+Notifications of awards will be sent out by March 2022.If you would like to receive any updates to this funding call, please email email@example.com with your name, contact information, and the subject “Updates to CHM Grants 2021-22.”

 – Karen Azatyan (Yeghegnadzor Regional Museum) and Kathryn Franklin (Birkbeck University of London): Curation of medieval archaeological collections, Yeghegnadzor Regional Museum